-Ms. Popova and Ms. Ignatenko lack public company experience, which could impair our ability to comply with legal and regulatory requirements such as those imposed by Sarbanes-Oxley Act of 2002.
-Our CEO has never been responsible for managing a publicly traded company.
+Mr. Tang, Mr. Wang and Mr. Chen lack public company experience, which could impair our ability to comply with legal and regulatory requirements such as those imposed by Sarbanes-Oxley Act of 2002.
+Our CEO and CFO have never been responsible for managing a publicly traded company.
 Such responsibilities include complying with federal securities laws and making required disclosures on a timely basis.
 Any such deficiencies, weaknesses or lack of compliance could have a materially adverse effect on our ability to comply with the reporting requirements of the Securities Exchange Act of 1934, as amended, which is necessary to maintain our public company status.
 If we were to fail to fulfill those obligations, our ability to continue as a U.S. public company would be in jeopardy in which event you could lose your entire investment in our company.